MJoergen/qnice_cpu/README.md

 signal must depend combinatorially on the input signals.

 ## Instruction decoding

-The overall idea of this implementation is to convert each instruction into a sequence of micro-operations:
-* Read from memory to source operand buffer
-* Read from memory to destination operand buffer
-* Write to memory
-* Write to register

-The reason is that e.g. the instruction `ADD @R0, @R1` performs two memory reads (from `@R0` and `@R1`) and one memory write (to `@R1`).
-Since only one memory operation is possible in each clock cycle, such an instruction will need to be serialized and will take a total of three clock cycles.

 The first step in the instruction decoding is to categorize the instuction depending on: